A Guide to Developing an Expert’s Eye

 4. What type of clay was used?

 I developed my eye for art and studio pottery through years of experience.
-In the near future, though, computers and visual recognition programs may start to make it much easier for anyone to identify a piece.
-Imagine a vast computer library of known pottery examples – all you have to do is input a picture of a new piece, and the program will compare the image data to all known examples.
-Three-dimensional imaging technology may even make it possible to collect and compare data from the base, sides, and interior at the same time.
+Today, Skinner contributes information to internet databases such as the Marks Project devoted to Studio Pottery from 1946-present.
+Shortly, visual recognition programs may start to make it much easier for anyone to identify a piece.
+A vast computer library of known pottery examples is being compiled as of this writing – soon all you have to do is input a picture of a new piece, and the program will compare the image data to all known examples.
+Three-dimensional imaging technology makes it possible to collect and compare data from the base, sides, and interior at the same time.

-Until these programs become widespread in the world of the visual arts, you can still use a visual checklist and your own memory to compare a piece to examples you’ve seen before.
+Until these programs become widespread in the world of the visual arts, you can still use a visual checklist and your memory to compare a piece to examples you’ve seen before.
 It’s a fun exercise for your brain!
+If you are interested in collecting or furthering your knowledge of Art and Studio Pottery wonderful examples can be found in Skinner’s 20th Century Design auctions.